-The Kinesiology, Athletics, and Dance & Visual and Performing Arts division provides a service program designed to accommodate all students through physical activity courses, health education courses, intramural sports, and intercollegiate athletics.
-Visual and Performing Arts has programs forstudents interested in performing on the stage or creating graphics and animations on the computer.
+The Health & Safety Sciences division provides a service program designed to accommodate all students through physical activity courses, health education courses, intramural sports, and intercollegiate athletics.

-The Mathematics and Sciences division provides students with a broad selection of courses in the sciences and mathematics to serve as a foundation for transfer to four-year universities and increasing one’s own understanding.
+The Math, Science, and Engineering division provides students with a broad selection of courses in the sciences and mathematics to serve as a foundation for transfer to four-year universities and increasing one’s own understanding.
 Disciplines include Mathematics, Physical Sciences, and Life and Natural Sciences.